thegiftofgabes/fantasypunk-netlify/content/quickstart/_01-preparation.md

 ---
 weight: 1
-title: "fantasypunk Quickstart"
+title: "Overview"
 ---

-# 01 - Playing the Game
+# 01 - Getting Started

 This is a short summary of how to start playing **fantasypunk**.